imAsparky/junction-box/docs/source/Style/style-rst.rst

 Bold and Italic
 ---------------

-Sphinx can render text as either bold or italic but not both.
+:sep:`Sphinx can render text as either bold or italic but not both.`

 .. code-block:: rest
    :linenos: